At XOAP we use elements of SCRUM for all of our software and infrastructure development projects.

 Scrum Roles and their main tasks

 The Product Owner is responsible for maximizing the value of the product resulting from work of the Development Team.
-The Product Owner is the sole person responsible for managing the Product Backlog.
+This is the sole person responsible for managing the Product Backlog.
 The Product Owner is one person, not a committee.

 The Scrum Master is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
-Scrum Masters do this by helping everyone understand Scrum theory, practices, rules, and values.
+They do this by helping everyone understand Scrum theory, practices, rules, and values.
 The Scrum Master is a servant-leader for the Scrum Team.

 The Development Team consists of professionals who do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.
 Optimal Development Team size is small enough to remain nimble and large enough to complete significant work within a Sprint.
 Fewer than three Development Team members decrease interaction and results in smaller productivity gains.
 Having more than nine members requires too much coordination.